3MFConsortium/spec_securecontent/3MF Secure Content.md

 Element **\<cipherdata>**

-The \<cipherdata> element under the \<decryptright> element contains the CEK to decrypt the content file, which is wrapped for a specific consumer using the KEK, granting its decryption rights.
+The \<cipherdata> element under the \<accessright> element contains the CEK to decrypt the content file, which is wrapped for a specific consumer using the KEK, granting its access rights.

 ##### Figure 2–2. xenc:CipherData schema diagram